benbenbob1/fade-server/README.md

 `https`: Use HTTPS for the web server?
 This requires a valid certificate.

 `port`: Port to use for the web server.
-Defaults to 80.
+Should be 80.
+If HTTPS is *true*, the port will automatically be set to *443*.

 `stripNames`: Array of strings which correspond to the strip names.
 Strips are displayed first by multi-colored, then single-colored.